A note on the compactness properties of discontinuous Galerkin time discretizations: Concluding remarks

 \section{Concluding remarks}

 We have presented a compactness result for high-order piecewise polynomial functions in time, which serves as a discrete counterpart of the Aubin--Lions--Simon lemma and of Amann's theorem on compactness of higher regularity.
 By exploiting the properties of a time reconstruction operator, we have circumvented the need for equicontinuity arguments and the assumption of quasi-uniform time partitions required in earlier works.
-Our approach is expected to extend naturally to nonconforming spatial discretizations and to contribute to the analysis of discontinuous Galerkin time discretizations for complex nonlinear evolution problems.
+The case of nonsmooth initial data can be handled in the finite element setting under a suitable scaling condition between the first time step~$\tau_1$ and the spatial meshsize~$h$.
+Our approach is expected to extend naturally to nonconforming spatial discretizations and to contribute to the analysis of discontinuous Galerkin time discretizations of complex nonlinear evolution problems.